glutengo/rendering-strategies/backend/res/posts/considerations/considerations.md

 So if our infrastructure or budget does not allow us to use anything else than that, this is the option to choose.

 This approach is not very flexible.
-It requires that all routes to subpages need to be known at the moment when the build is created.
+It requires that all routes to subpages are known at the moment when the build is created.
 This may be suitable for static website which have rare changes, but not for applications with more dynamic content and generic routes like content management systems or blogs.

 ### Runtime